IPBCrocks/ipbc/README.i18n.md

-BitTube daemon internationalization
+IPBC daemon internationalization
 ==================================

-The BitTube command line tools can be translated in various languages.
+The ipbc command line tools can be translated in various languages.

-In order to use the same translation workflow as the [BitTube GUI Wallet](https://github.com/ipbc-dev/bittube-gui), they use Qt Linguist translation files.
+In order to use the same translation workflow as the [IPBC GUI Wallet](https://github.com/muncoin/ipbc-gui), they use Qt Linguist translation files.
 However, to avoid the dependencies on Qt this normally implies, they use a custom loader to read those files at runtime.

 ### Tools for translators